memgraph/docs/docs/tutorials/graph-modeling.md

 candidates for nodes: `school`, `language`, `clients`, `offices`, `teachers`, `courses`, `employees`, `participants`… Not every noun written in the requirements has to become a specific node as seen in the following example:
-`employees` and `participants` refers to the same subject so we can use one label and node model for the participant of the course.
+`employees` and `participants` refer to the same subject so we can use one label and node model for the participant of the course.
 For the sake of simplicity, we will assume that courses take place at the client’s office and each client has exactly one office.
 With that in mind, we can easily identify